Author’s Note: I recognize that most of my posts are about how irresistible I am to sex workers and fetishists.

 This cannot be happening, Shannon.
-Last week you end up with a happy ending massage in Chinatown and this week you’re going to be the victim of a foot-ectomy by a footless magazine salesman who likely has a Tree Gear bone saw he bought at Cabela’s under the ruse of being a deer hunter …
+Last week you fight off a happy ending massage and this week you’re going to be the victim of a foot-ectomy, by a footless magazine salesman who likely has a Tree Gear bone saw he bought at Cabela’s under the ruse of being a deer hunter …

 “Um, no, no one has ever done that,” I replied.

 “Well, they should.
 Can I touch one of your feet?” he asked.